samarth4149/SCRAMBLe/README.md

 ### Coming soon

-Arxiv, Evaluation scripts for benchmarks included in the paper.
+Arxiv, Evaluation scripts for benchmarks included in the paper, SCRAMBLe's synthetic training dataset.